Hesperian Health Guides

 Walking and moving

-Labor often gets stronger if a mother stands or walks.
-This is because the baby’s head presses down on the cervix and causes stronger contractions.
+Labor often gets stronger with standing or walking.
+This is because it helps the baby’s head press down on the cervix which causes stronger contractions.
 Some women also get stronger contractions just by changing positions.
 See ideas about positions.

 Nipple stimulation